This walk skirts the edge of the heather moors with fine panoramic views.

 (The path goes across the grass up to the stile which can be seen top left)

 Once across the stile (or you can usually go through the gate) follow the uneven grass path straight ahead of you with the barbed wire fence on your left.
 After 50 yards the path joins the Calderdale Way on a well defined track.
 You are now on the flat!
 After 150 yards the track forks near an old ruin, keep straight on here.

 Keep straight on and ignore the track going off to the left

 The track now becomes more overgrown, but you will be fine as long as you follow the wall on your left.
-There are wondeful views of Stoodley Pike and the Upper calder valley on this stretch of the track and you are likely to see or hear game birds in the heather above you.
+There are wonderful views of Stoodley Pike and the Upper Calder Valley on this stretch of the track and you are likely to see or hear game https://www.sandwichmedical.com/links-and-resources/ativan-lorazepam birds in the heather above you.
 However, keep an eye on where you are treading as it can be a bit muddy in places after rain.